 - Release the muscles and rest for several seconds.

-People can vary this exercise by performing it while standing, lying down, or crouching on all fours.
+People can vary this exercise by doing it while standing, lying down, or crouching on all fours.

-This exercise is a rapid “squeeze and release” movement that builds the ability of the pelvic floor muscles to respond quickly.
+This rapid movement helps the pelvic floor muscles respond quickly.

 To perform this exercise, a person should:

 - Sit in a comfortable position.

 - Squeeze them as quickly as possible and release them without trying to hold the contraction.

 - Do two sets later in the day.

 While the bridge exercise primarily strengthens the buttocks, it

 - Lie on the back and bend the knees, with the feet flat on the floor about hip-width apart.
 Keep the arms by the sides with the palms facing down.